WELCOME TO LEAD VOYAGER!

 Using the Action Buttons

-The action buttons in the Lead Profile will be some of your most important and often used tools in Lead Booster.
+The action buttons in the Lead Profile will be some of your most important and often used tools in Lead Voyager.
 These are always present for agents and concierges, and they're designed to make your life easier by relieving some of the mental burden associated with juggling all the details of every lead with which you're working.
 Here's what they do:

 The Call Log Button